 - Baffle chambers and good Silencers are also important.

-- Where space is at premium and enclosures cannot be used, Removable Insulation blankets with built in barriers are an answer.
-Because the Sound Insulation package is installed directly on the equipment the attenuation is usually limited to no more than 8 to 10dB [provided the installation is done with care and diligence]
+- Where space is at a premium and enclosures cannot be used, Removable Insulation blankets with built-in barriers are an answer.
+Because the Sound Insulation package is installed directly on the equipment, the attenuation is usually limited to no more than 8 to 10dB [provided the installation is done with care and diligence].

 - Very often space and economic limitations will mean that the ultimate practical possible solution is not attainable.